Andrew Stevenson (baseball)

-Andrew Patrick Stevenson (born June 1, 1994) is an American professional baseball outfielder in the Minnesota Twins organization.
-He has played in Major League Baseball (MLB) for the Washington Nationals.
+Andrew Patrick Stevenson (born June 1, 1994) is an American professional baseball outfielder for the KT Wiz of the KBO League.
+He has previously played in Major League Baseball (MLB) for the Washington Nationals and Minnesota Twins, and in Nippon Professional Baseball (NPB) for the Hokkaido Nippon-Ham Fighters.

+Little League

+Stevenson was a member of the Lafayette Little League team that represented Lafayette, Louisiana and the Southwest region at the 2005 Little League World Series.

 College career

 Stevenson played college baseball at Louisiana State University (LSU) from 2013 to 2015.